ieee-dmc/git-overview/README.md

 - [ ] Alternatively, click on **Continue with Google** to sign up using social login
 - [ ] Follow the prompts to create your personal account.

+> [!IMPORTANT]
-During sign up, you'll be asked to verify your email address.
+> During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.

 Some enterprises create managed user accounts for their users.
 You can't sign up for a personal account with an email address that's already verified for a managed user account.